benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 This aspect of the role is the classic leadership through persuasion and influence that relies on knowing who to ask, ____, and maintaining an all around get-stuff-done reputation that makes others trust and want to work with you.

+### Conclusion

+As I first began settling in, I struggle to get a sense of what a Chief of Staff's typical day looked like (spoiler: there isn't one) or what skills I should be focusing on day-to-day to maximize the value I brought to the principal or executive and to my team.
+Here’s the list I wish I had as I was first stepping into the role, and I hope it helps others as they do the same and those they work with to better understand the role of a Chief of Staff.

 * High profile meetings
-* GSD

 [^1]: As in "Chief X Officer", the corporate executive that the Chief of Staff reports to.
 This could be a Chief Security Officer, Chief Product Officer, Chief Executive Officer, Senior Vice President of X, etc.
 [^2]: I [define](https://ben.balter.com/2016/06/06/twelve-things-a-product-manager-does/#5-communicate-coordinate-and-facilitate) meta-work as the work necessary to unblock shipping.
 It's organizational yak shaving, if you're familiar with the more common engineering term.
 [^3]: Earlier in my career, I'd explicitly avoid gossip and other water cooler talk.
-[As a Program Manager](https://ben.balter.com/2021/03/26/nine-things-a-technical-program-manager-does/#5-relationship-management) and now as a Chief Of Staff, I see it is not only acceptable, but an expectation of the job to be able to hear the otherwise unstated.
+[As a Program Manager](https://ben.balter.com/2021/03/26/nine-things-a-technical-program-manager-does/#5-relationship-management) and now as a Chief Of Staff, I see it is not only acceptable, but a requirement of the job to be able to hear the otherwise unstated.
 [^4]: Yes, technically Josh was a *deputy* Chief of Staff.
-I also technically had a few arms-length interactions with non-fictional congressional and agency Chiefs of Staff from my time in government, but ___________.
+I also technically had a few arms-length interactions with non-fictional congressional and agency Chiefs of Staff from my time in government, but even then, the *focus* of the role differs that of the private sector.
 [^5]: As a former peer and I used to joke of these types of problems, they're the type that are often represented by 2x2 matrices or other frameworks one might expect to be taught in business school.